Will we lose the right to cheap flights?

 Existing British passports bear the statement “European Union” at the top of the front cover, in accordance with EU policy on travel documents.
-It is likely that every UK passport issued between now and the day we formally leave the EU will do so.
+Every UK passport issued between now and the day we formally leave the EU will continue do so.
 All will be valid for the full 10 years (or five for children) as normal.
 But even though the document remains the same, its power will wane from the day we leave: it will cease to be an EU passport.

 How will border formalities change on trips to Europe?

 With an EU passport, as the British travel document currently is, there are currently minimal formalities.
 If you’re travelling to Europe by ferry or train, you just need to show your UK passport.
 Airlines have to collect “advance passenger information” to provide to national governments for security purposes, but the process is light touch.
 And of course British passport holders can use the “fast-track” lanes for EU citizens and a few other lucky nationalities.

 But after Brexit, red tape for travellers is likely to get significantly more tangled, with UK passport holders needing to apply online to visit Europe.